atavus/ydna-notebooks/README.md

 # ydna-notebooks
-Jupyter notebooks for Y-DNA data analysis
+Jupyter and Mathematica notebooks for Y-DNA data analysis